 Why local aid?

 The global humanitarian system is overstretched.
-In 2018, the UN asked for a record $25.2 billion to cover 33 emergencies around the world.
+In 2019, UN-led appeals asked for a record $28.1 billion to cover the world's emergencies.
 But the funding gap continues to widen as the price tag soars.

 The aim of of the “localisation” agenda is to improve humanitarian response by making it faster, less costly, and more in tune with the needs of the tens of millions of people who receive humanitarian aid each year.
 Local aid workers are closer to the ground, they have local knowledge and skills, they can often access areas that international aid groups can’t reach, and they know the needs of their own communities.